Jarrell28/reading-notes/class06/README.md

 ## 3. If you were tasked with building a middleware system like Express uses, what approach might you take to construct/operate it?

+Going off of how express middleware works, I would need to create a function that takes in the request and response as an argument in order to be able to modify them.
+I would also require function similar to next() in order to interact with the request-response cycle.

 ## Document the following Vocabulary Terms